Hridoy-shill/music_mystery_server/README.md

 ## About Webpage

-- It a Toy car based website backend server.
+- It a Course selling based website backend server.
 - There have all backend routes in this website
-- In this serversite admin's can add data by client side.
+- In this serverSide Musician's can add data by client side.
 - also admin can get the toy's with the api.
-- In this serversite admin can update and delete his/her added data's.
+- In this serverSide admin can update and delete users role.